 Program FLASH checks

-During application download CRC16 checksums for relevant sections are calculated and will be stored inside the CPU.
-The checksum of the program memory will be calculated at start-up and during run-time.
+During application download, CRC32 checksums for relevant sections are calculated and will be stored inside the MCU.
+The checksum of the program memory will be verified at start-up.
 The application will not start if a checksum failure occurs.